On this page

 Under the current system, it's not compulsory for businesses to notify the ACCC of an acquisition.
 Instead, businesses can choose to seek the ACCC's views on their acquisition to reduce the risk of legal action by the ACCC.

-Under the new regime, businesses must notify any acquisitions that meet certain thresholds, before their proposed acquisition can proceed.
+Under the new regime, businesses contemplating acquisitions which meet certain thresholds must notify the ACCC and wait for approval before their proposed acquisition can proceed.
 The ACCC will be the first decision maker on each notified acquisition.

-The new processes will be a major change for the ACCC, business and consumers.
+The new merger control regime will be a major change for the ACCC, business and consumers.

 Goals of merger reform